“We

 mercy, made us alive with Christ even when we were dead in transgressions--it is by grace you

-and seated us with him in the heavenly realms in Christ Jesus, in order that in
+Christ and seated us with him in the heavenly realms in Christ Jesus, in

 in his kindness to us in Christ Jesus.
 For